saascade/help/General/Glossary/README.md

 To keep things simple you can kind of think of it in the same way as an Entity, in that it has it's own identity and associated data - and we'll take care of the rest for you.
 So for example if you we're modelling a Bank, some of the Aggregate roots would be things like 'Customer' or 'Bank Account', with each instance of those having it's own identity (Aggregate ID) and data.
 In this case a Customer (as in a unique person) would perhaps have an Address, but we can decide to model the Address as just a value object / property of a Customer instead of a completely seperate Aggregate, because it doesn't really have any reason to change outside of the context of a specific customer and should probably be kept consistant with other changes to that specific customer.

+## Policy
+A policy is a reaction that says “whenever X happens, we do Y”, eventually ending up with in the flow between a Domain Event and a Command/action.
+A policy can be an automated process or manual.

 ## Environment
 A software development environment (SDE) is the collection of hardware and software tools a system developer uses to build software systems.